Dialogues of the Gods: Dialogue XV: Hermes and Apollo (II)

 Hermes expresses disbelief that the physically impaired Hephaestus has managed to marry two of the most beautiful goddesses, Aphrodite and Grace.
 Apollo speculates that it must be due to luck, but questions how they can bear to kiss him, given his perpetual dirtiness and sweat.
 Hermes concurs, finding it puzzling that despite their own handsomeness, they are still single.
 Apollo reflects on his own lack of success in love, noting that he had deep feelings for both Daphne and Hyacinthus, but lost them.
 He is also curious about how Aphrodite and Grace manage not to be envious of each other.
 Hermes explains that Aphrodite resides on Olympus while Grace is in Lemnos.
 Additionally, Aphrodite is actually in love with Ares, not Hephaestus, though Hephaestus is unaware of this.

 Dialogue XVI: Hera and Leto

 Hera sarcastically congratulates Leto on having given birth to Apollo and Artemis, the two children of Zeus.
-Leto responds by suggesting that not everyone is fortunate enough to have Hephaestus as a husband.
-Hera defends Hephaestus by highlighting his craftsmanship but insults Artemis and Apollo, calling Artemis a cannibal and belittling Apollo’s domains.
-She even claims that her own children are not truly superior to Niobe’s.
+Leto responds by suggesting that not everyone is fortunate enough to have Hephaestus for a son.
+Hera defends Hephaestus by highlighting his craftsmanship but insults Artemis and Apollo, calling Artemis a cannibal and belittling Apollo's domains.
+She even claims that her own children are not truly superior to Niobe's.
 Leto retorts that Hera is likely envious of the attention and praise her children receive.
-Hera mocks this response, citing Apollo’s brutal treatment of Marsyas for challenging him in a music contest and Artemis’s killing of Actaeon for accidentally seeing her naked.
+Hera mocks this response, citing Apollo's brutal treatment of Marsyas for challenging him in a music contest and Artemis' killing of Actaeon for accidentally seeing her naked.
 Leto accuses Hera of using her status as Zeus’s wife to insult others and warns that Hera will be miserable again once Zeus abandons her for another mortal woman.